• News

 Next, find out what our experts thought of these two industry giants in our recap below.

-GEICO remains in our top spot and was named “Best Overall” by our experts.
-Earning a cumulative score of 9.1 out of 10.0, it easily beat the competition.
+GEICO is one of the top options for car insurance recommended by our experts.
+Earning a cumulative score of 4.4 out of 5.0, it’s among the top scores in each of our categories.
 GEICO offers tons of coverage add-ons and discounts.
 It was also one of the cheapest providers of auto insurance for police officers.

-USAA could not top GEICO in our expert review, but the insurer did still earn the title of “Best Insurance for Military Families”, receiving a cumulative score of 9.6 out of 10.0.
+USAA earned the title of “Best for Military”, receiving a cumulative score of 4.5 out of 10.0.
 USAA is known for providing excellent customer service and flexible insurance coverage options.
+It scored an excellent 4.8 in both our coverage and affordability categories.

 Do cops get cheaper auto insurance?